Sarajevo: Yugoslavia

 The city was bombed by the Allies from 1943 to 1944.
 The Yugoslav Partisan movement was represented in the city.
-In the period February–May 1945, Maks Luburić set up an Ustaše headquarters in a building known as Villa Luburić and used it as a torture and execution place whose 323 victims were identified after the war.
+In the period February–May 1945, Maks Luburić set up a Ustaše headquarters in a building known as Villa Luburić and used it as a torture and execution place whose 323 victims were identified after the war.
 The resistance was led by Vladimir Perić Valter, who died while leading the liberation of the city on 6 April 1945.

 After the war, Sarajevo was the capital of the Socialist Republic of Bosnia and Herzegovina within the Socialist Federal Republic of Yugoslavia.
 The Republic Government invested heavily in Sarajevo, building many new residential blocks in the municipalities of Novi Grad and Novo Sarajevo, while simultaneously developing the city's industry and transforming Sarajevo into a modern city.
 Sarajevo grew rapidly as it became an important regional industrial center in Yugoslavia.
 Between the end of the war and the end of Yugoslavia, the city grew from a population of 115,000 to more than 600,000 people.
 The Vraca Memorial Park, a monument for victims of World War II, was dedicated on 25 November, the "Statehood Day of Bosnia and Herzegovina" when the ZAVNOBIH held their first meeting in 1943.

 A crowning moment of Sarajevo's time in Socialist Yugoslavia was the 1984 Winter Olympics.
 Sarajevo beat out Sapporo, Japan, and Falun/Gothenburg, Sweden, to host the Olympic Games.
 The games were followed by a tourism boom, making the 1980s one of the city's most prosperous decades.